Where can you find us?

 How often should I visit the dentist?

 Regular visits to the Dentist are one of the most important factors in maintaining good oral health.
 Your dentist will advise you how often you should attend for an examination, scale and clean.
 Depending on your individual situation, this could be anywhere between 3 monthly for high risk patients and 18 monthly for very low risk patients.

 I knocked my teeth, what should I do?

 You should always seek professional care after dental trauma in both children and adults.
 Call our friendly team on (03) 6331 1473 and we will endeavour to have your concern seen as soon as possible.

 What precautions are you taking in relation to COVID-19?

-- Our staff continue to follow stringent hand hygiene practice at all times, as well as utilising the best sterilisation techniques, and the required personal protective equipment.
+- Our staff continue to follow stringent hand hygiene practices at all times, as well as utilising the best sterilisation techniques and environmental cleaning requirements.

 - Lastly, all staff are aware of and follow our COVID-19 policies, including not attending the workplace if they are unwell.
 Our Practice is fully compliant with the Tasmanian Government's mandate for the vaccination of healthcare workers.